aws-samples/ac-userhierarchyapi/README.md

-# Amazon Connect contact flow API's demo
+# Amazon Connect user hirerachies API's demo

-This demo shows how you can leverage [Amazon Connect](https://aws.amazon.com/connect/) api's to manage user hierarchies.
+This demo shows how you can leverage [Amazon Connect](https://aws.amazon.com/connect/) api's to manage user hirerachies.

 ## Usage
 Use `sam` to build, invoke and deploy the function.